x86-512/threader3000-searchsploit/README.md

 **Will you please integrate multiple IP addresses and different scanning tools into Threader3000, making it an all-in-one automated scanner?**

-*In this fork, I may add functionality for multiple IP addresses*
+*In this fork, I plan on adding functionality for multiple IP addresses*